-The key to rural economic development is to ensure a sustainable economic growth which can support the rural population.
-In this respect, a new model of rural development programmes which is more comprehensive and inclusive is vital to enhance innovation and modernisation of the rural economy.
+The key to rural economic development is to ensure sustainable economic growth that can support the rural population.
+In this respect, a new model of rural development programme that is more comprehensive and inclusive is vital to enhance the innovation and modernisation of the rural economy.

-This new approach of rural development programmes is focused more on economic activities geared towards a more sustainable development by regional basis.
+This new approach to the rural development programmes is focused more on economic activities geared towards a more sustainable development on a regional basis.

-- CRED provides research-based information that helps create regional prosperity through entrepreneurial and cluster-based innovation, while assuring balanced use of natural resources.
+- CRED provides research-based information that helps create regional prosperity through entrepreneurial and cluster-based innovation while assuring a balanced use of natural resources.

-- CRED disseminates knowledge and information to public and stakeholders and makes research information and results widely available either in printed form or by means of public lectures, seminars, workshops, conferences, webinars, and social media.
+- CRED disseminates knowledge and information to the public as well as stakeholders and makes research information and results widely available either in printed form or by means of public lectures, seminars, workshops, conferences, webinars and social media.

-- CRED has diverse research affiliations, and multiple community and government linkages related to its rural development mandate.
+- CRED has diverse research affiliations, and multiple communities and government linkages related to its rural development mandate.

 - E-Usahawan collaboration with MDec

 - U2Desa Program

 - Program Sijil Tadbir Urus Desa UniKL – KKLW